 If you decide to use concrete instead of paving stones, building a shed base will involve the following steps:

-Step 1: Calculating concrete quantity
+Step one: Calculating concrete quantity

 Determine the required concrete amount using the following easy formula: